 While the older magnetic stripes contain unchanging data – which the bad guys can conceivably steal – an EMV card creates a new transaction code for each payment that can't be used again.
 That doesn't mean breaches aren't possible, but it makes things more complicated and difficult for thieves.

-Already, Visa reports a 70% drop in counterfeit fraud dollars between December 2015 and September 2017.
-Also, as of December 2017, Visa reports that 67% of its credit and debit cards have chips.
-Also, Visa says that 96% of payment volume was on chip cards, from $4.8 billion in September 2015 to $78 billion in December 2017.
+Visa reports a 75% drop in counterfeit fraud dollars between September 2015 and March 2018 among merchants who made the switch and a 46% drop overall.
+Also Visa reports that 97% of payment volume was on EMV cards in June 2018, and chip transactions grew from $4.8 billion in September 2015 to $76.7 billion in June 2018.

 Want to know how EMV chips are made?
 Check out this video.